Evander Kane: Atlanta Thrashers/Winnipeg Jets (2009–2015)

-During the offseason, the Thrashers were bought and relocated by True North Sports and Entertainment, becoming the new Winnipeg Jets.
+During the off-season, the Thrashers were bought and relocated by True North Sports and Entertainment, becoming the new Winnipeg Jets.
 Kane was enjoying a successful first season as a Jet, leading his team in scoring with 18 goals and 31 points by mid-January 2012.
 During that month, however, he was sidelined with a concussion that was reported on January 21.
 Later in the season, he recorded a four-point game (two goals and two assists) in a 7–0 win against the Florida Panthers on March 1, 2012.
-On September 15, 2012, Kane signed a six-year, $31.5 million contract extension with the Jets.
+On September 15, Kane signed a six-year, $31.5 million contract extension with the Jets.

 As a result of the 2012–13 NHL lockout, Kane joined Dinamo Minsk of the Kontinental Hockey League (KHL).
 He was the first Canadian NHL player to sign a contract with the KHL.
 However, after 12 games with the club, in which he recorded one goal, Kane was released.
 The club's athletic director suggested that Kane "could not adapt to hockey in the KHL", but also said that both sides mutually agreed to end the contract.

 On April 3, 2014, Kane was accused of assault, after an incident in Vancouver; he was later sued for financial damages.
 On April 5, 2014, Kane was a healthy scratch under new head coach Paul Maurice, in a game against the Toronto Maple Leafs.
 After the game, Maurice said it was a coach's decision, and that if Kane wanted back in the lineup, all he needed to do was "probably just come to the rink."
 On February 3, 2015, Kane was a healthy scratch against the Vancouver Canucks.
 It was later determined that he was scratched because of an incident with his teammates.
-Kane revealed in an October 2015 interview that he felt the Jets did not "have his back" throughout his legal and behavioral issues but instead felt that they traded away their problem.
+Kane revealed in an October 2015 interview that he felt the Jets did not "have his back" throughout his legal and behavioral issues.

 Buffalo Sabres (2015–2018)

-The Jets traded Kane on February 11, 2015, as well as Zach Bogosian and the rights to Jason Kasdorf, to the Buffalo Sabres in exchange for Tyler Myers, Drew Stafford, Joel Armia, Brendan Lemieux, and a conditional first-round pick in the 2015 NHL Entry Draft (Jack Roslovic).
-On October 14, 2016, Kane cracked three ribs in the season-opening game when he crashed into boards while fighting for the puck with Alexei Emelin of the Montreal Canadiens, which left him unable to play indefinitely.
+The Jets traded Kane on February 11, 2015, as well as Zach Bogosian and the rights to Jason Kasdorf, to the Buffalo Sabres in exchange for Tyler Myers, Drew Stafford, Joel Armia, Brendan Lemieux, and a conditional first-round pick in the 2015 NHL entry draft (Jack Roslovic).
+On October 14, 2016, Kane cracked three ribs in the season-opening game when he crashed into boards while fighting for the puck with Alexei Emelin of the Montreal Canadiens, which left him unable to play for weeks.
+After returning to the lineup on December 1, 2016, Kane scored 28 goals for the Sabres.